Liseberg railway station

 The Liseberg station is an underground railway station in Gothenburg, Sweden.
 It is named after the amusement park Liseberg which is located nearby.
 The station was completed in 1993.
 Local trains to and from Kungsbacka and Borås stop at the station.

 The nearest stops for local traffic are the tram stop Liseberg 80 m south, and the major intersection Korsvägen, 500 m west.

-The station is expected to be closed from access in 2030 when the West Link is opened and all commuter trains will go through that link.
-Then Liseberg railway station will be a ghost station where trains pass through but none stop.
+The station may be closed from access in 2030 when the West Link is opened and all commuter trains will go through that link.
+Liseberg railway station could be a ghost station where trains pass through but none stop.